Jake Burger Player Props: White Sox vs. Mariners

 Jake Burger At The Plate

-- In 37.3% of his games this season, Burger has picked up at least one RBI.
-In 11 of those games (21.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- In 19 games this year (36.5%), Burger has picked up an RBI, and in 11 of those games (21.2%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 24 games this year (47.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.